Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Construction of the Model

-In a recent study, Gasparotto and co-workers \cite{gasparotto2016probing} used density functional theory (DFT) based ab-initio molecular dynamics (AIMD) simulations to probe the structural correlations between water molecules in the hydrogen bond network.
-In particular, they found that at ambient temperature, about two-thirds of water molecules are tetrahedral - they donate and accept two hydrogen bonds (HB).
+In a recent study, Gasparotto and co-workers \cite{gasparotto2016probing} used atomistic molecular dynamics simulations to probe the structural correlations between water molecules in the hydrogen bond network.
+In particular, they found that at ambient temperatures, about two-thirds of water molecules donate and accept two hydrogen bonds (HB).
 Besides these, there is also a sizable concentration of \emph{defects} in the network, such as water molecules that accept two HB and donate only one or three HB, as well as those that accept one HB and donate 1 to 3 HB.
-By examining the pair-correlation between the different types of water molecules, these authors showed that there are specific structural correlations between defects manifested in their tendency to cluster with each other.\\
+By examining the pair-correlation between the different types of water molecules, these authors showed that there are specific structural correlations between defects manifested in their tendency to cluster with each other.
+Interestingly, the qualitative features were found to be independent of the choice of water model. \\

-As indicated earlier, most lattice models of water neglect the directionality of the hydrogen bonds that form the network, and furthermore, do not realistically account for the existence of different types of defects such as non-tetrahedral, under- and over- coordinated water molecules.
-In addition, most lattice models of water have not examined the role of directed network correlations which are deemed to be important for problems involving proton transfer in water,\cite{hassanali2013proton} the reorganization of water networks around solutes like proteins,\cite{rahaman2017,jong2017} and finally in understanding water around ions and osmolytes\cite{lee2015}.
-Our goal is to develop a lattice model which encodes some realism in the directionality as well as the concentration of defects.
-In particular, we use the concentration of some of the important defects elucidated from the atomistic simulations as empirical parameters in our lattice model.\\
+As indicated earlier, most lattice models of water neglect the directionality of the hydrogen bonds that form the network, and furthermore, do not account for the existence of different types of defects such as non-tetrahedral, under- and over- coordinated water molecules.
+In addition, most lattice models of water have not examined the role of directed network correlations which are deemed to be important for problems involving proton transfer in water,\cite{hassanali2013proton} the reorganization of water networks around solutes like proteins\cite{rahaman2017,jong2017hydrogen}, and finally in understanding water around ions and osmolytes\cite{lee2015}.
+Our goal is to develop a model of a network which lives on a lattice substrate, but which encodes information on the local directionality of hydrogen bonds as well as the concentration of defects.
+In particular, we use the concentration of some of the important defects elucidated from the atomistic simulations as empirical parameters in our model.\\